Fiat Spider 1979-1985

 Due to numerous issues, Fiat stopped exporting cars to America in 1982.
 Malcolm Bricklin, the man behind the ill-fated sports car, launched a new company, called International Automobile Importers.
 Its specific purpose was to continue the import of both the Fiat Spider and the mid-engine X1/9.
 Starting with the 1983 model year, the Fiat name and badging were gone.
 For North American markets, the car was called the Pininfarina Spider Azzura.
 The European version, sold without a catalytic converter, was known as the Spider Europa.

-The Fiat Spider was now built entirely by Pininfarina, dashboard and center consoles were redesigned, along with minor changes in trim.
+The Fiat Spider was now built entirely by Pininfarina, with redesigned dashboard and center consoles and minor changes in trim.
 The rear seat was replaced by a luggage shelf.
 In Europe, a special supercharged version, called the Volumex, was offered.
 1985 Spiders were upgraded with rack and pinion steering and larger front disc brakes.
 These improvements also brought a higher price-tag, which did not help already low sales.
 Spider production ended in 1985.

 For over a century, FIAT (an acronym for Fabbrica Italiana Automobili Torino, or Italian Automobile Factory of Turin) has been producing cars, trucks, tanks, tractors, and aircraft.